 All photos used in templates are meant as placeholders and should be swapped out to match your content’s topic or blog niche.

-Unless you’re getting custom templates made for your specific brand, you need to keep in mind that if everyone downloaded the template as-is, then everyone’s graphics will look the same!
+Unless you’re getting custom templates made for your specific brand, you need to remember that if everyone downloaded the template as-is, everyone’s graphics will look the same!

-Even if you’re purchasing niche-specific templates, we still recommend changing them out for branded images you chose.
+Even if you’re purchasing niche-specific templates, we recommend replacing them with the branded images you chose.

-You need to be able to stand out from your competition.
-If others purchased the same template pack as you (and you all kept the same images), your audience won’t know which way is up!
+You need to stand out from your competition.
+If others purchased the same template pack as you (and you all kept the same images), your audience wouldn’t know which way is up!

-Additionally, we don’t ever recommend using free stock photo sites like Pixels or Pixabay because of the copyright issues a lot of bloggers had in the past.
+Additionally, we don’t recommend using free stock photo sites like Pixels or Pixabay because of the copyright issues many bloggers have had in the past.

 Long story short, photographers were adding their photos and removing them a little later so they could then file copyright lawsuits against those who used them on their websites.